 Platforms for the Future

-It’s generally a five-step process in vendor selection – budget allocation, business use case definition, identification of vendors, evaluation against the decision-making criteria and then partnering with the vendor.
+It’s generally a five-step process in vendor selection – budget allocation, business Applications definition, identification of vendors, evaluation against the decision-making criteria and then partnering with the vendor.

-Based on the use cases and budget, the companies can choose whichever platform vendor gives them the flexibility to pivot, scalability and the best time to market.
+Based on the Applications and budget, the companies can choose whichever platform vendor gives them the flexibility to pivot, scalability and the best time to market.